boudinfl/acm-cr/README.md

 ## Test collection

-### Documents
+### Document collection

-Documents are BibTeX reference files of papers about IR-related topics collected from the [ACM Digital Library](https://dl.acm.org/).
+Documents are bibliographic records of scientific papers (BibTeX entries) about IR-related topics collected from the [ACM Digital Library](https://dl.acm.org/).
 We use the SIGs IR, KDD, CHI, WEB and MOD sponsored conferences and journals as filter.
-BibTeX files are grouped by year (e.g. 'sigir/sigir-1999' contains all citations from SIGIR-1999).
-Details about the venues are presented in ['data/acm-dl/venues.md'](venues).
+BibTeX files are grouped by venue-year (e.g. 'sigir/sigir-1999' contains all citations from SIGIR-1999).
+Details about the venues are presented in [here]('data/acm-dl/venues.md').
 An example of document is given below:

 ```bibtex
 @inproceedings{10.1145/3383583.3398517,